 Madagascar & Italy

 After another visit to Poland, there was a time for bigger trip.
 And so, with cheap tickets offer announced in fly4free, in May I found myself spending 2,5 weeks in Madagascar.
 On the way I also visited Florence and Pisa – two Italian cities, that I haven’t seen before (photos come from random people who I met on the way).
-Despite the bad situation that happened to us and resulted in the loss of all of our photographic and camera equipement with our phones and some money, it was still a great trip.
-I fell in love in the wilderness and diversity of that island of lemurs and big simles of Malagasy people.
+Despite the bad situation that happened to us and resulted in the loss of all of our photographic and camera equipment with our phones and some money, it was still a great trip.
+I fell in love in the wilderness and diversity of that island of lemurs and big smiles of Malagasy people.
 I will definitely come back there.